Professional Communication offers two academic tracks:

 Description of Major

 Students in the Professional Communication major at the Panama City campus will receive a broad understanding of fundamental communication processes.
 The overall program combines courses that are theoretically based with those that are professionally oriented.
 Courses include interviewing, persuasion, communication research methods, principles of advertising, introduction to public relations, writing of public relations, communication for organizing and a communication internship.
-Students in professional communication may pursue careers in information and media, as well as prepare for graduate study.
+Students in professional communication may pursue careers in marketing communication, organizational communication and information and media, as well as prepare for graduate study.

-18 hours outside major coursework and beyond Liberal Studies.
+18 hours outside major coursework and beyond General Education.

 Requirements for Progression to the Upper-Division Major